phlowers/mechaphlowers/docs/user_guide/ug_input.md

     - a sagging parameter, denoted later as $p$
     - a sagging temperature (in Celsius degrees).

-!!!
-Warning
+!!! warning

     Ground altitude is optional because it is autofilled if not provided.
     Autofill rule: **ground_altitude = conductor_attachment_altitude - options_paramater**.
     options_parameter is globally defined in options.ground.default_support_length and can be modified by user.

-!!!
-Angle orientation convention
+!!! note "Angle orientation convention"

     The angles input in the section